 Control resources in a production process by replacing only what has been consumed.
 Applies principles of Pull System/Kanban in a life-like simulation and demonstrates how principles can be applied to a variety of situations.

-Day 3: Advanced Problem Solving (8 hrs)
+Day 3: Problem Solving Using PDCA, A3, and Root Cause Analysis (8 hrs)

 In this course, participants will learn about the Plan, Do, Check, Act (PDCA) problem solving method.
 In addition, participants will learn about problem solving tools and activities, including A3, root cause analysis, process mapping, cause and effect diagrams, and others.
 Using a variety of real-world scenarios and hands-on activities, participants will practice implementing problem-solving methods and tools.